Common construction procurement sequence

 Round controls

-Before the first commercial or technical round
+Before the first round

-Before the first commercial or technical round
+Before the first round

-- Confirm package currency and technical/commercial weighting.
+- Confirm the contractor list, package currency, and technical/commercial weighting.

 - Upload initial contractor submissions against the correct contractors.